 Standard / update topic Issue date Start date Issued by Standard summary Effect on the Bank's financial statements ASU 2017-04 Impairment of goodwill Januar y 2017 Januar y 1, 2020 US Financial Accounting Standards Board ("FASB") A two-stage test should be applied for each reporting unit, whereby impairment of goodwill is to be recognized as the amount of the difference between the fair value of the reported unit and its carrying amount, taking into account the effect of taxes on income.
 However, the impairment loss may not exceed the goodwill allocated to the reporting unit.
-No material effect is expected.
-Adoption of updates to US GAAP for banks with regard to provision for credit losses ASU 2016-13 March 2018 Januar y 1, 2022 Supervisor of Banks Provision for credit losses is to be calculated in conformity with the expected loss over the credit term.
+No material effect is expected Adoption of updates to US GAAP for banks with regard to provision for credit losses ASU 2016-13 March 2018 Januar y 1, 2022 Supervisor of Banks Provision for credit losses is to be calculated in conformity with the expected loss over the credit term.
 This is in lieu of estimation of the loss incurred and yet to be identified; estimation of the provision for credit losses shall include significant use of forward-looking information, reflecting reasonable forecasts with regard to future economic events; the new rules for calculating the provision for credit losses shall apply to loans (including housing loans), debentures held to maturity and certain off-balance sheet credit exposures.
-The Bank is preparing to implement the updates.
-Reporting by sanking corporations and credit card ssuers in Israel, in conformity with generally accepted accounting principles in the USA with egard to leases July 2018 Januar y 1, 2020 Supervisor of Banks Banking corporations that lease assets for a term longer than 12 months shall recognize these on the balance sheet, even in case of an operating lease; for operational lease transactions, an asset shall be recorded on the balance sheet reflecting the corporation's right to use the leased asset, against a liability to make lease payments; as for capital adequacy, risk assets with respect to leases recognized on the balance sheet shall be weighted at 100% for the purpose of minimum capital ratio.
-The Bank is preparing to implement the updates.
-The Bank estimates that application of these directives is expected to result in an increase of NIS 0.7 billion in the balance of assets and to an identical increase in liabilities with respect to a lease as of the initial application date.
-Jpdated standard with egard to changes to disclosure equirements of defined benefit olans ASU 2018-14 Augus t 2018 Januar y 1, 2021 US Financial Accounting Standards Board ("FASB") Elimination of the required presentation of estimated amounts under Other Comprehensive Income expected to be deducted from cumulative Other Comprehensive Income to the Statement of Profit and Loss as an expense in the following year; Elimination of the required presentation of future annual benefit amounts covered by insurance contracts and significant transactions between the entity or related parties and the plan; details to be provided of reasons for material gain or loss associated with change in liability with respect to defined benefit in the period; Clarification of disclosure requirements for entities with two or more plans.
-No effect on the financial statements, other than change to presentation in the Note on employees' rights.
+The Bank is preparing the implement the updates.
+Reporting by banking corporations and credit card issuers in Israel, in conformity with generally accepted accounting principles in the USA with regard to leases July 2018 Januar y 1, 2020 Supervisor of Banks Banking corporations that lease assets for a term longer than 12 months shall recognize these on the balance sheet, even in case of an operating lease; for operational lease transactions, an asset shall be recorded on the balance sheet reflecting the corporation's right to use the leased asset, against a liability to make lease payments; as for capital adequacy, risk assets with respect to leases recognized on the balance sheet shall be weighted at 100% for the purpose of minimum capital ratio.
+The Bank is preparing timplement the updates.
+The Bank estimates the application of these directive is expected to result in a increase of NIS 0.7 billion the balance of assets and tan identical increase liabilities with respect to lease as of the initia application date.
+Updated standard with regard to changes to disclosure requirements of defined benefit plans ASU 2018-14 Augus t 2018 Januar y 1, 2021 US Financial Accounting Standards Board ("FASB") Elimination of the required presentation of estimated amounts under Other Comprehensive Income expected to be deducted from cumulative Other Comprehensive Income to the Statement of Profit and Loss as an expense in the following year; Elimination of the required presentation of future annual benefit amounts covered by insurance contracts and significant transactions between the entity or related parties and the plan; details to be provided of reasons for material gain or loss associated with change in liability with respect to defined benefit in the period; Clarification of disclosure requirements for entities with two or more plans.
+No effect on the financi statements, other than chang to presentation in the Note of employees' rights.